xiongyichun/ZhouSunLab.github.io/_people/2sunjie.md

 twitter:
 facebook:
 instagram:
-desp: Jie Sun received a PhD in Bioinformatics from Harbin Medical University in 2012.
-Her research focuses on Molecular biomarkers detection in cancer diagnosis, prognosis and chemotherapy resistance based on multi-omics cancers data, and development of Artificial Intelligence algorithm in medical diagnosis and treatment.
+desp: Prof. Sun received her Ph.D. in biophysics from Harbin Medical University, China.
+She has been engaged in the study of bioinformatics since 2004.
+Currently, she is a full professor at the School of Biomedical Engineering, Wenzhou Medical University, China.
+Her research interests include bioinformatics, computational biology and computational immuno-oncology.
+She has published over 50 peer-reviewed papers which have been cited over 3800 times with an H-index of 21 and i10-index of 45 as indicated in Google Scholar (update in 2020.03).
+Dr. Sun contributed significantly to the computational identification of novel biomarkers for cancer diagnosis, prognosis and treatment response based on multi-omics data.
+She also conceptualized, designed developed, and co-developed computational methods/tools to analyze and interpret human genes, diseases and gene-disease association from a system biology perspective.
 ---